 - Warm moist compresses to reduce inflammation and pain

-Surgery may be needed to drain any abscess.
+Surgery may be needed to drain an abscess.

-Prompt treatment with antibiotics may result in complete recovery, though it may take weeks, or even months, for swelling to disappear.
-The amount of time until recovery occurs varies, depending on the underlying cause.
+Prompt treatment with antibiotics usually leads to a complete recovery.
+However, it may take weeks, or even months, for swelling to disappear.
+The amount of time it takes to recover depends on the cause.

 Calling your health care provider